Learning Objectives

 is using the matrix-based OLS formulas under the hood.

-3.3 Ceteris Paribus Interpretation and Omitted Variable Bias¶
+3.4 Ceteris Paribus Interpretation and Omitted Variable Bias¶

 A key advantage of multiple regression is its ability to provide ceteris paribus interpretations of the coefficients.
 “Ceteris paribus” is Latin for “other things being equal” or “holding other factors constant.”
 In the context of multiple regression, the coefficient on a particular independent variable represents the effect of that variable on the dependent variable while holding all other included independent variables constant.

-However, if we omit a relevant variable from our regression model, and this omitted variable is correlated with the included independent variables, we can encounter omitted variable bias.
+However, if we omit a relevant variable from our regression model, and this omitted variable is correlated with the included independent variables, we can encounter omitted variable bias (OVB).
 This means that the estimated coefficients on the included variables will be biased and inconsistent, and they will no longer have the desired ceteris paribus interpretation with respect to the omitted variable.

 Let’s revisit the college GPA example to illustrate omitted variable bias.
 Suppose the “true” model is: